In This Article

 You may also want to consider earning two bonuses by spending $7,500 across two or more separate cards.
 This may be a more lucrative play than simply earning the Chase Ink Business Cash® Credit Card sign-up bonus alone.

-With just $5,000 in spend, you could land 80,000 Southwest Rapid Rewards Points with the Southwest Rapid Rewards Performance Business Card.
+You could land a good amount of Southwest Rapid Rewards Points with the Southwest® Rapid Rewards® Performance Business Card.
 Although this card has a $199 annual fee, a $100 TSA/Precheck credit and 4 upgraded bookings per year help offset this fee.
 You will also be well on your way to earning the coveted Southwest Companion Pass.

 Because Ultimate Rewards points can be used on multiple airlines and hotels or for booking travel in the travel portal, they are more valuable than Southwest Rapid Rewards Points.
 So, this isn’t an apples-to-apples comparison.